-This condition is preventable and treatable, but often occurs in developing countries where many women live in poverty and do not have access to adequate, high quality health care.
+This condition is preventable and treatable, but often occurs in developing countries where many women live in poverty and do not have access to adequate, high-quality health care.
 These women are also often part of cultures where marriage and an ability to bear children are very closely linked with status and self-esteem.

-This year’s International Women’s Day is a powerful reminder that vulnerable women do not have to live with the shame and trauma associated with fistula.
+International Women’s Day is a powerful reminder that vulnerable women do not have to live with the shame and trauma associated with fistula.

-With accessible and high quality maternal health care, basic and comprehensive emergency obstetric care and skilled care at birth, fistula can be prevented and treated.
+With accessible and high-quality maternal health care, basic and comprehensive emergency obstetric care and skilled care at birth, fistula can be prevented and treated.
 Surgical options, with very high success rates, are also available.

 CBM continues to raise awareness about the importance of good maternal healthcare, and also trains local healthcare workers to identify high-risk pregnancies and provide referrals to hospitals in remote areas.

-This International Women’s Day, can you help us to help women in need?
+On International Women’s Day, can you help us to help women in need?